Finding good help can be hard these days, especially in the development and engineering world.

 - Network of thousands of developers ready to work

-- High amounts of bids can result in pricing fixation leading to lack of quality
+- High amounts of bids can result in pricing fixation leading to a lack of quality

 - Long cycle from job posting to project completion